 Tropes associated with Tekken Chinmi:

-- Absurdly Sharp Feet: Frog Kung Fu user Bi Kei has a REALLY sharp feet that he could cut down trees in one kick.
+- Absurdly Sharp Blade: Frog Kung Fu user Bi Kei has a REALLY sharp feet that he could cut down trees in one kick.

 - Anti-Villain: Jiban from Legends is a notorious underworld enforcer.
 He went to Dairin to check out whether he can entrust his nephew to the temple, and didn't actually do anything outright evil during the arc.
 Aside from delivering a well-deserved beatdown to a pompous young man in the restaurant.